Understanding Counting Mechanisms in Large Language and Vision-Language Models: Causal Evidence of Counting Mechanism

 \subsection{Linear Additivity}

 We investigate whether latent number representations behave additively within the embedding space.
-We use online mean intervention for this analysis.
-For each layer, we compute the mean embedding for each list position, averaged across item types.
-We then form a position-difference vector by subtracting the mean embedding of position $i$ from that of position $j$.
+We conduct a mean intervention by computing the mean embedding for each list position, averaged across item types.
+We then form a position-difference vector for each layer by subtracting the mean embedding of position $i$ from that of position $j$.
 This vector represents the change in latent count between the two positions.
 To test linear additivity, we modify the embedding of a target item by adding the corresponding position-difference vector.
 For example, to shift an \texttt{apple} in the third list position so that it behaves as if it were in the sixth position, we add the position-difference vector for positions 3 and 6.
 This intervention is applied during the forward pass so that the adjusted embedding propagates through the remaining layers.

 Table~\ref{tab:linear_additivity} shows the CI scores for the additivity test, indicating that the model’s predicted number shifts toward the intended value.
 The softmax probability of the target number increases and often becomes the highest.
-This pattern also holds when the mean vectors are estimated from a different counting task (see appendix), such as counting animals, demonstrating a clear disentanglement of latent numerical information in the representation.
+This pattern also holds when the mean vectors are estimated from a different counting task (see Appendix~\ref{sec:app_causal}), such as counting animals, demonstrating a clear disentanglement of latent numerical information in the representation.